Historic Heathen Yule

-(If you want to learn more about the variants and evolution of the holiday click HERE)
+(If you want to learn more about the variants and evolution of the holiday, click HERE)

 Most of our traditions were taken from the Medieval Scandinavian Era: The Viking Age (793 AD – 1066).
-During this time people relied on Norse mythology as a basis of culture.
+During this time, people relied on Norse mythology as a basis of culture.

-Typically the original date of Yule would have been somewhere between mid-December and mid-January.
-This is because the historic Heathen calendar was made up of the lunar calendar where each new moon was a new month.
-The Old Norse ancestors would have celebrated Yule three full moons between the summer moon (Sigurblot) and winter moon (Winter Nights).
+Typically, the original date of Yule would have been somewhere between mid-December and mid-January; however, the date can vary two weeks in either direction.
+This is because the historic Heathen calendar was made up of the lunar calendar, where each new moon was a new month.
+The Old Nordic people would have celebrated Yule three full moons between the summer moon (Sigurblot) and winter moon (Winter Nights).
 This celebration would last three days and nights.

 Yule Celebrations from the Viking Age

 Yule Oaths - Oaths sworn on this day were unbreakable by pagan law.
-You could promise anything you want, but there were heavy consequences if you broke it.
+You could promise anything you wanted, but there were heavy consequences if you broke it.
 In some cases breaking the ultimate oath could result in death.

-If you are interested in learning why there are many variations of Yule, or you want to read more through my sources, check out my original research article this information was taken from: https://www.pagankids.org/post/historyofyule
+If you are interested in learning why there are many variations of Yule, or you want to read through my sources, check out my original research article this information was taken from: https://www.pagankids.org/post/historyofyule